Common frog: Mating interactions

-Around three years after being born, the common frog will return to its original site of birth and release a mating call.
-Males will be the first to arrive at the pond and await females as they enter.
-During this period of pre-female competition, the pond is significantly male dominant, and there is a large amount of intrasexual competition taking place.
-The shallow portion of the pond, which is more suitable for egg laying, is more predominantly occupied by the larger males.
-However, once the females arrive, this territoriality quickly dissipates and male-female amplexed pairs are free to migrate wherever in the pond.
-Additionally, once engaged in an amplexus, it is rare for single males to attempt to displace or “take over” the paired male.
+About three years after birth, the common frog will return to its original birthplace and emit a mating call.
+Males will be the first to arrive at the pond and wait for females to enter.
+During this period of pre-female competition, the pond becomes significantly male-dominated, and there is a substantial degree of intrasexual competition taking place.
+The shallower portion of the pond, which is more conducive to egg-laying, is more predominantly occupied by the larger males.
+However, once the females arrive, this territoriality quickly dissipates and male-female amplexed pairs are free to move anywhere in the pond.
+Additionally, once an amplexus is established, it is rare for single males to attempt to displace or "take over" the paired male.

-It is also important to note the effect of size on a male common frog’s mating strategies.
-Smaller frogs, during the pre-spawning period get displaced from the shallow areas of the pond.
-Therefore, they circumvent this issue by searching for females on the land or in areas of the pond where they first arrive.
+It is also important to note the effect of size on the mating strategies of a male common frog.
+Smaller frogs are crowded out of the shallow areas of the pond during the pre-spawning period, a problem which they circumvent by searching for females on the land or in areas of the pond where they first arrive.
 Meanwhile, the larger frogs occupy the spawning site, where they encounter more amplexed pairs and therefore rely on their ability to displace amplexed males to secure a mate.
 However, the frequency of these takeovers is not consistent.

 Life cycle

-Female common frog clutch sizes range from a few hundred up to 5,000 eggs.
-Many of these eggs form large aggregates that serve to thermoregulate as well as protect the developing embryo from potential predators.
-By bunching the eggs together, it raises the temperature of the embryo compared to the surrounding water, which is important because the rate of tadpole development is faster in higher temperatures.
+Clutch sizes of female common frogs range from a few hundred to 5,000 eggs.
+Many of these eggs form large aggregations that serve to thermoregulate and protect the developing embryo from potential predators.
+The aggregation of eggs raises the temperature of the embryo relative to the surrounding water, which is important because the rate of tadpole development is faster at higher temperatures.
 Additionally, the eggs are typically laid in the shallower regions of the pond to prevent hypoxia-induced fatality of the embryos.

-It normally takes 2-3 weeks for the eggs to hatch.
-Afterwards, common frog larvae group up into schools where they help each other feed off of algae and larger plants, as well as avoid predators.
+It usually takes 2–3 weeks for the eggs to hatch.
+After that, the frog larvae group together in schools, where they help each other to feed on algae and larger plants, and to avoid predators.
 By June and July, most tadpoles will have metamorphosized, and the remaining time until winter is used to feed and grow larger.
 Only the largest frogs will survive the winter, which places a large emphasis on rapid development until then.
-In fact, a common frog’s rate of development correlates with temperature.
+In fact, a common frog's rate of development correlates with temperature.
 In lower temperature regions, common frogs will hatch earlier and metamorphosize sooner than common frogs living in warmer climate regions.
-Sexual maturity occurs only after three years, and common frogs will typically live between six to eight years.
+Sexual maturity occurs only after three years, and common frogs will typically live between six and eight years.